Explore my 7 day Tour of Eastern Europe including Vienna, Prague, and Berlin

 From here our tour took us to many of the major historical landmarks of the city and left us at the Charles Bridge.
 The time in between was filled with rich stories about the history of the city, the culture, and THE HAPSBURGS.

-Reserve your spot for the Sandeman’s New Europe Free Walking tour ahead of time to ensure the time slot you want.
+Reserve your spot for the Guru Walk Free Walking tour ahead of time to ensure the time slot you want.

 Day 4: Afternoon – Prague, Czech Republic

-Upon the recommendation from our tour guide, we went to lunch at Lokál.
+Upon the recommendation of our tour guide, we went to lunch at Lokál.
 We ate traditional Czech food and contemplated trying an all-foam beer, which is apparently very popular in Prague.

 Refreshed and reenergized we continued to wander around Malá Strana and made our way to the Lennon Wall.
 The famous graffiti wall of the city.
 Definitely make time to wander through this area.
 We found so many cute side streets with picturesque bridges and canals!